-- 1. Materials for fuel containment and piping systems are to comply with the minimum regulations given in the following tables: - Table 7.1: Plates, pipes (seamless and welded), sections and forgings for fuel tanks and process pressure vessels for design temperatures not lower than 0 °C. - Table 7.2: Plates, sections and forgings for fuel tanks, secondary barriers and process pressure vessels for design temperatures below 0 °C and down to minus 55 °C. - Table 7.3: Plates, sections and forgings for fuel tanks, secondary barriers and process pressure ves-sels for design temperatures below minus 55 °C and down to minus 165 °C. - Table 7.4: Pipes (seamless and welded), forgings and castings for fuel and process piping for designtemperatures below 0 °C and down to minus 165 °C. - Table 7.5: Plates and sections for hull structures required by Ch 6, 413.
+- 1. Materials for fuel containment and piping systems are to comply with the minimum regulations given in the following tables: (2022) - Table 7.1: Plates, pipes (seamless and welded), sections and forgings for fuel tanks and process pressure vessels for design temperatures not lower than 0 °C. - Table 7.2a: Plates, sections and forgings for fuel tanks, secondary barriers and process pressure vessels for design temperatures below 0 °C and down to -10 °C. - Table 7.2b: Plates, sections and forgings for fuel tanks, secondary barriers and process pressure vessels for design temperatures below -10 °C and down to -55 °C. - Table 7.3: Plates, sections and forgings for fuel tanks, secondary barriers and process pressure ves-sels for design temperatures below minus 55 °C and down to minus 165 °C. - Table 7.4: Pipes (seamless and welded), forgings and castings for fuel and process piping for designtemperatures below 0 °C and down to minus 165 °C. - Table 7.5: Plates and sections for hull structures required by Ch 6, 413.
 1 (2). - 2.
 Materials having a melting point below 925 °C are not to be used for piping outside the fuel tanks. - 3.
 For CNG tanks, the use of materials not covered above may be specially considered by the Society. - 4.
 Where required the outer pipe or duct containing high pressure gas in the inner pipe is as a minimum to fulfil the material requirements for pipe materials with design temperature down to minus 55 °C in Table 7.4. - 5.
-The outer pipe or duct around liquefied gas fuel pipes is as a minimum to fulfil the material regulations for pipe materials with design temperature down to minus 165 °C in Table 7.4.
+The outer pipe or duct around liquefied gas fuel pipes is as a minimum to fulfil the material regulations for pipe materials with design temperature down to minus 165 °C in Table 7.4. - 6.
+For fuel tanks using high manganese austenitic steel for cryogenic service, Annex 4 ^THigh manganese austenitic steel for Cryogenic Service should be applied.
+(2022)

-Table 7.1 PLATES, PIPES (SEAMLESS AND WELDED) $^{(1)(2)}$, SECTIONS AND FORGINGS FOR FUEL TANKS AND PROCESS PRESSURE VESSELS FOR DESIGN TEMPERATURES NOT LOWER THAN 0 °C. [See Guidance]
+Table 7.1 PLATES, PIPES (SEAMLESS AND WELDED)^{(1) (2)}, SECTIONS AND FORGINGS FOR FUEL TANKS AND PROCESS PRESSURE VESSELS FOR DESIGN TEMPERATURES NOT LOWER THAN 0 °C. (2022) [See Guidance]